-Keep out of the reach and sight of children.
+Keep this medicine out of the sight and reach of children.
 Do not store above 25°C. Store in the original package.

 If your doctor decides to stop treating you, return any unused patches to the pharmacist who will dispose of them safely.
+Do not throw away patches via wastewater or household waste.
+These measures will help protect the environment.

-Do not take Elleste Solo after the 'expiry date' shown on the box.
+Do not take Elleste Solo after the "expiry date" shown on the carton.
+The expiry date refers to the last day of that month.